dot3dash4dot/Trelloello/README.md

 Does this program really need to use a specific label for cards it's moving around?
 Well no, but:
 * It speeds things up by only searching for the repetition schedule on relevant cards rather than every card that's ever been archived
-* I quite like the way that "reopened" cards stand out on the board due to their label - this makes it easier to notice that you have something new to do
+* I quite like the way that repeating cards stand out on the board so you know you can archive them in the knowledge that they'll be reopened again in future

 ## Configuration